-The BA Criminology with International Study offers a new opportunity to explore some of the challenges that face today criminal justice systems, as well as gaining specialised knowledge of criminology in another country by studying abroad in one of our partner institutions.
+Our BA Criminology with International Study course offers a new opportunity to explore some of the challenges that criminal justice systems face today, as well as gaining further specialised knowledge of criminology by studying abroad in one of our partner institutions.

 Studying a specialised degree in Criminology will enable you to develop skills relevant to a variety of key professions concerned with criminal justice and crime reduction, including the police, prisons, offender management, youth justice and victimisation.

 You'll apply for the International Exchange Programme in your second year of study.

 We aim to provide you with a knowledge and understanding of criminology and related disciplines at a breadth and depth appropriate to a first degree qualification.